filisko/redbean-validation-plugin/README.md

 As I said before, I recommend you to have a look to [GUMP repository](https://github.com/Wixel/GUMP)

 ### Exceptions
-The exception **"ModelValidationPlugin_Exception"** will be thrown if you try to validate a Bean that does not have a Model or validation rules.
+The exception **ModelValidation_Exception** will be thrown if you try to validate a Bean that does not have a Model or validation rules.

 #### TODO